-Constantin Volsky, the Russian mob boss in the two-parter "Refuge".
-He ordered an innocent man murdered and dismembered because he had a relative who wouldn't go along with a money laundering scheme.
-When he finds out that the key eyewitness for the prosecution is a six-year-old boy, he sends assassins to kill him.
-They murder his mother and an A.D.A.
+Constantin Volsky, the Russian mob boss in the two-parter "Refuge, ordered an innocent man murdered and dismembered because he had a relative who wouldn't go along with a money-laundering scheme.
+When he finds out that the key eyewitness for the prosecution is a 6-year-old boy, he sends assassins to kill him.
+They kill his mother and an A.D.A.
 The boy lives, but only because they didn't cut deep enough into his throat.
 In the second part, he orders the bombing of the precinct where the police protagonists work, just for giggles.

 Charlie Baker from "Dominance" has murdered eleven people in about a week, after forcing them to have sex with each other first or raping the victims himself.
 Then he kidnapped two women, killed their boyfriends, and kept them captive on a roof.
 He's also been raping his little brother and beating his alcoholic father all along.

 Larry Moore aka The Woodsman from "Signature" would use his Torture Cellar to terrorize and torture his victims through every conceivable means, which include hanging, burning, maiming, raping and dry drowning them.
 He meticulously record the sessions, and constantly plays the tapes on a loop to torment current and future captives, and occasionally abduct more than one woman at once so he could have a captive audience and so one victim can listen to another being tortured.

 William Harris from "Behave".
 He rapes Jennifer Love Hewitt's character, tracked her down whenever she was on the verge of putting her life together.....and repeating the process again and again.
 He did it with other women as well.
 Fortunately, the team nails him on kidnapping, ensuring that he will spend the rest of his life behind bars.